kantai/passe-framework-prototype/README.md

 tokens) are hardcoded, compromising the security in real usage scenarios.
-Furthermore, the constraint checker in the execution mode **will not** halt database accesses that violates constraints, rather it prints the violation to STDOUT.
+Furthermore, the constraint checker in the execution mode **will not** halt database accesses that violates constraints, rather it prints the violation to `STDOUT`.

 Using this code
 ---------------